 The chemicals you will want to avoid include: phthalates, parabens, fragrance (the new second hand smoke), quaternium 15, isopropyl alcohol, mineral oil (clogs the pores), PEG (polyethylene glycol), propylene glycol, sodium lauryl sulfate (SLS), sodium laureth sulfate, triclosan, talc, petrolatum, to name a few.
 So many of these chemicals are endocrine disruptors or are used to irritate skin in the lab.
 I’m not sure why they get put into our products except the fact that they are probably cheap.

 Not sure if your brands are good for you or not?
 Just type your product into the search bar at http://www.ewg.org/skindeep/ and see the rating it gets.

 - Make your own – I make my own deodorant, shampoo, lotions, lip balm, hair detangler and more.
 Not only are these much better for my body and skin, they are SO much cheaper than store-bought brands.
 Check here for my favorite beauty and personal care recipes.

 Take the First Step

 This may all sound overwhelming at first.
 But once you get familiar with the chemicals to avoid, you will start finding your favorite organic brands.
-My favorite is Young Living but I buy them at wholesale.
 If you decide to make some of your own personal care products, you will get into a good routine.
 You will figure out where to store your supplies and how to make what you need when you need it.